yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 ## Step 4: Initialize Headless SDK with the public key

-First, retrieve your public API keys from the [Yuno dashboard](https://dashboard.y.uno/).
+Retrieve your public API keys from the [Yuno dashboard](https://dashboard.y.uno/).

 If you haven't implemented a custom application, create one.
-In the `onCreate()` method of your application class, call the initialize function (`Yuno.initialize`) as shown in the example below:
+In the `onCreate()` method of your application class, call the initialize function (`Yuno.initialize`):

 ```kotlin
 class CustomApplication : Application() {